selkies-project/selkies-operator/setup/README.md

 echo "Open: https://broker.endpoints.$(gcloud config get-value project 2>/dev/null).cloud.goog/"
 ```

+> NOTE: it may take several seconds for the IAM permissions to propagate, during this time you may see an Access Denied page.

 > NOTE: at this point there will be no apps listed.

 ## Deploy the sample remote application